anlambert/tulip_python_plugins/README.md

 The minimum version of Tulip required to use these plugins is 4.8.
-You can install it trough dedicated installers for [Windows](http://sourceforge.net/projects/auber/files/tulip/tulip-4.8.0/tulip-4.8.0_x64_setup.exe/download) and [MacOS](http://sourceforge.net/projects/auber/files/tulip/tulip-4.8.0/Tulip-4.8.0.dmg/download) or compile it from source if you are using Linux (you can g et the code source from the tulip subversion repository hosted on [sourceforge](https://sourceforge.net/p/auber/code/HEAD/tree/) or from its [github](https://github.com/anlambert/tulip) mirror.
+You can install it trough dedicated installers for [Windows](http://sourceforge.net/projects/auber/files/tulip/tulip-4.8.0/tulip-4.8.0_x64_setup.exe/download) and [MacOS](http://sourceforge.net/projects/auber/files/tulip/tulip-4.8.0/Tulip-4.8.0.dmg/download) or compile it from source if you are using Linux (you can get the code source from the tulip subversion repository hosted on [sourceforge](https://sourceforge.net/p/auber/code/HEAD/tree/) or from its [github](https://github.com/anlambert/tulip) mirror.

 To use the plugins, you can either:

   * load them manually through the Python Plugin editor included in the Tulip software
-  * copy the repository content to the following location : `<home_directory>/.Tulip-4.8/plugins/python`, the plugins will be automatically loaded when Tulip starts.
+  * copy the repository content to the following location : `<home_directory>/.Tulip-4.8/plugins/python`, the plugins will be automatically loaded when Tulip starts

 ## License